hadim/bain/README.md

 }
 ```

-### Final Assembly

-Once you've checked that everything works you can solder everything together using a [FeatherWing proto board](https://www.adafruit.com/product/2884).

 ### Battery Level Monitoring

-**NOTE: Work In Progress.**

 If you want to monitor the LiPo battery level, you need to add some connections to your circuit as shown below.
 For this you need the following parts: